toskat/victronproject/wiring/controlcable.md

 To connect a Multiplus Array pls use a standard RJ45 cable using the **VE-BUS plugs**

+Connection type:
+1. Multiplus outgoing: RJ45
+2. Multiplus incoming: RJ45

 ## Connecting Battery (Seplos) to Cerbo GX

+## Connecting Battery (Seplos) to the Battery Monitor (Seplos) on your PC

 ## Connecting Battery Array

+To connect a Battery Array pls use a standard RJ45 cable using the **RJ45 plugs**

+Connection type:
+1. Battery outgoing: RJ45
+2. Battery incoming: RJ45

+Note: choose any of the available RJ45 connections.

+**Important:** It is not possible to connect a Battery Monitor **AND** a CAN bus (to a Cerbo device) in parallel, if you want to use the Battery Monitor pls disconnect the CAN bus before, otherwise it will not work...